adavault/cnhids/README.md

 ./setup_mon.sh -N
 ```

+It's fine to combine the server install options e.g. -MH and agent install options e.g. -AN, but better to keep servers and agents on seperate instances and not to mix.

 Tested on Ubuntu 20.04 LTS.
 May work on other distros and architectures, try and feedback.

 Details available here:<br>